-A game-drive here has the highlight of searching the big fig-trees for lions but also offers Uganda kob, topi, buffalo, elephants and more.
-Along with the animals you can also spot birds and beautiful nature.
+Ishasha is the southern part of Queen Elizabeth National Park and offers great game-drives with nice scenery.
+Topi Lodge is located by the Ishasha sector, just a short drive from the southern gate.
+A game-drive here has the highlight of searching the big fig-trees for lions but also offers sights of Uganda kob, topi, buffalo, elephants and more.
+Along with the animals you can also spot birds and scenic nature.

 Birding in Ishasha

 For a birder on a Uganda birding safari there are some specialities to keep an eye out for in Ishasha.
 In terms of birdlife, Ishasha still yields and will continue peeling rare sightings of avian life.
 Here we find savannah birds with the top vulture of the region the Lappet faced vulture, Africa`s most spirited eagle the Marshal eagle and larks.
 You can try to tick off the rare Dusky blue flycatcher on River Ishasha.
 Other top ticks include the Terek Sandpiper, Grey plover and the rare Blue Quail